joshio1/joshio1.github.io/_posts/2023-11-02-basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud.md

 rails new kamal_demo -T -m https://raw.githubusercontent.com/joshio1/rails_application_template/main/application_template.rb
 ```

-- Account on Hetzner Cloud such that we are ready to create Projects/Servers.
+- A Hetzner Cloud account ready to create projects and servers (account verification typically takes about a day)

-Normally, it takes around a day for the account to be verified after our details are entered.

 ## Steps:

-### 1. Create a VPS on Hetzer Cloud
+### 1. Create a VPS on Hetzner Cloud

-- Login to Hetzner Cloud and create a new "Project".
+- Log in to Hetzner Cloud and create a new project

 ![](/assets/images/2023/11/image-1024x373.png)

-- After a project is created, add a server to that project by clicking the "Add Server" button below:
+- After creating the project, add a server by clicking "Add Server"

 ![](/assets/images/2023/11/image-1-1024x508.png)

-- Select the location for your server and also choose the operating system.
-In this example, we are going to choose Ubuntu.
+- Select your server location and operating system (we'll use Ubuntu)
-- Selected `Shared vCPU(x86) and CPX11` (which is the first plan)
+- Choose `Shared vCPU (x86) and CPX11` (the first plan)

 ![](/assets/images/2023/11/image-2.png)

-- Choose IPv6 and IPv4 both
+- Select both IPv6 and IPv4
-- Add an SSH key to our server.
-Below command is how we can copy our public key to the clipboard.
-Use that to paste in the SSH section on Hetzner cloud while creating the server.
+- Add an SSH key to your server.
+Copy your public key to the clipboard:

 ```bash
 pbcopy < ~/.ssh/id_rsa.pub
 ```

-- That's it.
-We don't need any more configurations on the server.
-Click on `Create and Buy Now`
+- Paste the key in the SSH section on Hetzner Cloud and click "Create and Buy Now"
-- It will take around 1 or 2 minutes to create the server.
-We also get an email from Hetzner.
-Make sure the server is green and has an IPv4 address next to it.
-Check if we can SSH to the created server by doing:
+- The server will be created in 1-2 minutes.
+You'll receive an email from Hetzner.
+Verify the server is active and has an IPv4 address, then test SSH access:

 ```bash
 ssh root@<ipv4_address_of_the_server>
 ```

-## 2. Getting our Rails repository ready for deployment
+## 2. Prepare Your Rails Application for Deployment

-- Now navigate to the root directory of your Rails application and check if you have a `Dockerfile` already present.
+- Navigate to your Rails application's root directory and verify you have a `Dockerfile`

-If your Rails application was created on Rails version 7.1 or greater, <a href="https://rubyonrails.org/2023/10/5/Rails-7-1-0-has-been-released">Rails now by default ships with a Dockerfile</a>.
+- Rails 7.1 and later <a href="https://rubyonrails.org/2023/10/5/Rails-7-1-0-has-been-released">include a Dockerfile by default</a>
-- If not, we can use the <a href="https://github.com/fly-apps/dockerfile-rails">dockerfile-rails gem</a> for generating Dockerfile and related files.
+- For earlier versions, use the <a href="https://github.com/fly-apps/dockerfile-rails">dockerfile-rails gem</a> to generate the necessary files

-Make sure you have a `Dockerfile` present because Kamal uses a docker image for deployment.
+A `Dockerfile` is required because Kamal uses Docker images for deployment.

-Next thing is to make sure you have health check route.
-Again if your application was created on Rails version 7.1 or greater, you should have an `/up` route which determines whether your application is up or not.- If you don't have an `/up` health check route, you can add this following code to your `config/routes.rb`{: .filepath} file:
+- Ensure you have a health check route.
+Rails 7.1+ includes an `/up` route by default that indicates application health
+- If you don't have this route, add it to your `config/routes.rb` file: